 Have you heard of Marie Kondo?
 Well, she advises that people only use and acquire things which bring their heart joy.
 I like to apply her advice wherever I can.
 So, when it comes to the family picnic, don’t stress yourself out with all the extras.
 Instead, focus on what brings you and your family joy.
 Perhaps that means you’d like to use a beautiful quilt to gather on or maybe let the kids choose a fun set of plastic outdoor dishes to use on all your future picnic adventures?

 Or maybe it’s an activity that makes your family picnic special: bird watching, a game of cards, a ball to throw around, or bubbles to blow and catch?
-My husband insists it is the Frisbee which makes any picnic better.
+My husband insists it is the Frisbee that makes any picnic better.

 But, if you still long for that idyllic picnic experience, here are a few extras to make your picnic a little more Gwyneth:

-- A lovely picnic blanket or quilt
+- A lovely handmade picnic blanket

-- A large wicker basket
+- A large wicker basket or fancy insulated picnic tote

 - Fun and colorful serving ware (paper, plastic, or even china!)